germin701/MeTime/README.md

 # MeTime

 MeTime is an all-in-one entertainment platform designed to enrich your free time with the latest news, favourite radio stations, engaging books, and interactive games.
-This platform is developed using the Web API concept with the framework of MERN stack (React, MongoDB, Node.js and Express).
+This platform is developed using the Web API concept with the framework of MERN stack (MongoDB, Express, React and Node.js).

 **Command to run the program:** npm start